 However, the alternative explanation listed above carries more weight.
 If Donor Z is not switching donations election by election, but instead has migrated from one party to the other over the course of time, then those donations would be no more suggestive of ex post expectations than any other ordinary campaign contribution.
-That is, it's perfectly plausible that a donor's policy preferences can change over time, even to the degree that it finds its interests more fully advanced by a different party in 2002 than in 1989.97
+That is, it's perfectly plausible that a donor's policy preferences can change over time, even to the degree that it finds its interests more fully advanced by a different party in 2004 than in 1989.
+102

 In fact, FedEx Corp provides a real-life example of this kind of gradual shift in preference.
-From 1989-2002, FedEx gave 57 percent of its total contributions to the Republican Party, with 43 percent going to the Democrats.
-98 But the total amount donated by FedEx has more than doubled over this period of time, while the amount given to the Democrats has stayed roughly the same.
-99 As a result of this, FedEx's giving has shifted dramatically from the Democrats to the Republicans.
-While FedEx has given at least 40 percent to each party in aggregate over the last seven full election cycles, in only one of those cycles did giving to each actually exceed 40 percent.
-Their giving history looks like this:101
+From 1989-2004, FedEx gave 57 percent of its total contributions to the Republican Party, with 43 percent going to the Democrats.
+103 But the total amount donated by FedEx has more than doubled over this period of time, while the amount given to the Democrats stayed roughly the same until 2000, where it began a precipitous decline.
+104 As a result of this, FedEx's giving has shifted dramatically from the Democrats to the Republicans.
+While FedEx has given at least 40 percent to each party in aggregate over the last eight full election cycles, in only one of those cycles was giving to each so balanced as to actually exceed 40 percent.
+FedEx's giving history looks like this:

 Election Cycle Percent Given to Each Party

 1989-90 64-36, Democrats

 1991-92 64-36, Democrats

 1993-94 72-28, Democrats

 1995-96 58-42, Republicans

 1997-98 72-28, Republicans

 1999-2000 65-35, Republicans

-2001-02 69-31, Republicans
+2001-02 70-30, Republicans